 I suppose that depends your definition of “comprehensive.”
 In my view, no.

 Meaning, the IBCLC exam is a career-critical, comprehensive exam.
 You are not eligible to sit for the exam unless you complete 90 hours of lactation specific education and 5 hours of communication.

 What about if I already have 30 hours?

 In one breath I want to say, oh, no problem.
 We sell a 15-hour CERP bundle.
 Buy that and be happy.

 In the next breath I want to say, that 15-CERP bundle gives you the hours, but it won’t necessarily fill in your learning gap.

 In the long haul, you are better prepared for the exam if you complete a 45-Hour lactation course such as my Step Up course.

 I can’t make a one-size-fits all recommendation.
 Think about what your end game is.
 Your end game should not be about accumulating the 45 hours, or even the 95 hours.

 Your end game should be about giving optimal clinical care and passing the IBCLC exam.
 In that order.

-I honestly believe that to accomplish those goals, your best bet is to complete one 90-hour course, either in hybrid (some online, some in person) or in an all-online format.
+I honestly believe that to accomplish those goals, your best bet is to complete one 90-hour course.
 If you have successfully completed a 45-hour lactation course, and if you have substantial and varied clinical experience, take my all online Step Up to Lactation Leadership course.